mamadmal/arduinos/README.md

 # vikingClap
-turn on  a LED with Viking Thunder Clap ryhthem.
+turn on  a LED with Viking Thunder Clap ryhthem via Arduino.